 Quickbooks offers bookkeeping tools for small businesses.
-Get 50% off Quickbooks self employed through our link.
+30% discount on QuickBooks Online for 6 months through our link.
 Quickbooks Self Employed online is a LIFESAVER!
-I love it (it connects to TurboTax too so it makes it easy to do your taxes)
+I love it (it connects to TurboTax too so it makes it easy to do your taxes).

 We recently switched from Mailchimp to SendFox for our email provider, and it's been great so far!
 It's pretty basic, very few bells and whistles, but it works great for us and instead of a monthly fee, we paid once on AppSumo!
 So if you're budget-conscious, this is a great option.

 If you're looking for a way to set up a porfolio of your work or deliver client assets, Pixieset offers both free and paid options for both.
 I set up my porfolio on Pixieset and so far I'm using the free version and it's still great.